Overcoming Negative Habit Patterns

 By Kevin Seaman

-Probably the most challenging issue for all athletes, whether you’re a potential Olympian or just trying to lose those few pounds and Buff Up a little and stay there, is maintaining your personal training schedule as a HABIT.
+Probably the most challenging issue for everyone, whether just trying to lose those few pounds and Buff Up a little and stay there or you’re an aspiring potential Olympian, is maintaining your personal training schedule as a SOLID HABIT.
 You’ve been there before.
 You start doing something, an activity, and then you have a setback, something that throws you off your path.
 In reflection, you may say, “I used to do that without even thinking twice, why did I stop?”
-You have fallen victim to a Pattern Interruption.
+This is WHY…you have fallen victim to a Pattern Interruption!

 First we make our habits,